MusicScience37/cpp-stat-bench/doc/sphinx/src/howto/create_data_files.md

 # Create Data Files of Benchmark Results

-This section show how to create data files of benchmark results.
+This section shows how to create data files of benchmark results.

 cpp-stat-bench library supports the following formats: